 Jim Jim Falls

-Whether they are raging with water or reduced to a mere trickle, the majestic Jim Jim Falls are a sight to behold at the end of a challenging four-wheel drive track in the southern escarpment country of Kakadu National Park.
+Whether they’re raging with water or reduced to a mere trickle, the majestic Jim Jim Falls are a sight to behold.

-Jim Jim Falls is an imposing 200 metre high waterfall.
+Jim Jim Falls is an imposing 200m high waterfall.
 See it from the air during the tropical season when water roars over the drop and the road is impassable.
 Take the challenging drive in the dry when the falls are reduced to a trickle to get up close.
 Marvel at the contrast between the red ochre of the Arnhem Land escarpment and the white sandy beaches.
-It's worth the 900 metre walk across the rocks to take a dip in the crystal clear water of the plunge pool.
+It's worth the 900m walk across the rocks to take a dip in the crystal clear water of the plunge pool.

 An entry fee is required to enter Kakadu National Park.

 - Picnic Area